 An example of the distribution $P(\log_{10}\Omega|f_j)$ of $\Omega$ in the frequency bin $f_j\in [13.8 - 15.8]\, {\rm nHz}$ is shown in Fig.~\ref{fig:tail} along with the individual components contributing to it.
 The dash-dotted lines depict the contribution of weak sources and the dashed lines show the contribution from strong sources.
 The green and orange lines correspond to the distributions obtained, respectively, by omitting and including correlations between different bins.
-In the latter case, individual spectra of the 50 strongest binaries characterised by $\Omega_c$, $e$ in a small interval of $f_2$ are drawn from the distribution $P^{(1)}(\Omega_c,e|f_2)$ given in~\eqref{eq:P1circ} (see sec.~\ref{sec:correlations}), while the uncorrelated case generates sets of 50 realizations of $\Omega$ from $P^{(1)}(\Omega|f)$ in a interval of $f$.
-As expected, both approaches give the same distribution of $\Omega$ even though the distributions of weak and strong sources differ due to differences in binning.
-The analytic tail \eqref{eq:tail}, shown by the dashed line, is seen to be reproduced well with the MC results.
+In the latter case, individual spectra of the 50 strongest binaries characterised by $\Omega_c$, $e$ in a small interval of $f_2$ were drawn from the distribution $P^{(1)}(\Omega_c,e|f_2)$ given in~\eqref{eq:P1circ} (see sec.~\ref{sec:correlations}), while the uncorrelated case generated sets of 50 realizations of $\Omega$ from $P^{(1)}(\Omega|f)$ in a given frequency bin $f_i$.
+Due to this difference in binning, the number of strong sources contributing to a given frequency was smaller in the former case, which lead to a stronger signal from the remaining weak sources -- the green dashed-dotted distribution in Fig.~\ref{fig:tail} is seen to peak at a larger value of $\Omega$ than the orange dashed-dotted distribution.
+Nevertheless, as expected, both approaches gave the same distribution of $\Omega$ even when both the weak and strong sources were combined.
+The analytic tail \eqref{eq:tail}, shown by the dashed line, was reproduced well with the MC results.

 The best-fit eccentric spectrum (found in Sec.~\ref{sec:results}) and the first five harmonics contributing toward its mean can be seen in Fig.~\ref{fig:meanconts}.
 Note that, due to the large initial mean eccentricity, there is still significant mean eccentricity present in the system even in the last bin.
 This leads to relevant contributions to the mean from multiple harmonics, not just the second harmonic.
 The mean, shown by the black curve, is noticeably above the median of the violins because of the long high-$\Omega$ tail of the distributions seen in Fig.~\ref{fig:tail}.